Causal Fine-Tuning under Latent Confounded Shift: Related Work

-More recently, there has been a growing interest in causal representation learning, which aims to learn disentangled latent representations that capture the underlying causal structure and enables models to generalize across domain shifts.
+More recently, there has been a growing interest in causal representation learning, which aims to learn disentangled latent representations that capture the underlying causal structure.
 Existing work focuses on learning stable causal latent variables~\citep{sun2021recovering,lu2022invariant,lv2022causality}, invariant predictors~\citep{veitch2021counterfactual,jiang2022invariant}, or compositional models~\citep{bravo2023intervention,yu2024structured}.
 These approaches often require multiple environments or proxy variables, which can be impractical to acquire or augment, particularly for unstructured data~\citep{chalupka2017}.
 We build on this body of work by treating a pre-trained foundation model as an implicit environment for data augmentation, on top of the fine-tuning data, allowing causal representation learning with single domain fine-tuning data only.
-Once the latent variables are learned, causal adjustment formulas are adopted to generate predictors that are robust to domain shift, with two common receipts being back-door adjustments~\citep{yue2020interventional,zhang2020causal}, and front-door adjustments~\citep{li2021confounder,mao2022causal,nguyen2023causal}.
+Once the latent variables are learned, causal adjustment formulas are adopted to generate predictors that are robust to domain shift, with two common receipts being back-door adjustments~\citep{yue2020interventional,zhang2020causal}, and front-door adjustments~\citep{li2021confounder,mao2022causal,nguyen2023causal,li2025observation}.
 Front-door adjustments have become a promising choice due to hidden confounding variables between input signals and outputs.
-Motivated by the recent success of these methods, we propose a method to construct a front-door in the context of a fine-tuning pipeline, achieving improved OOD robustness under confounded shifts.
+Motivated by the recent success of these methods, we propose a fine-tuning procedure that implements a front-door–style causal adjustment, achieving improved OOD robustness under confounded shifts.